kursaha/docs/settings/channel/Messaging.md

 # After channel setup
 - **Send Campaigns**: Start sending campaigns directly from the Kursaha.
-- **User Journeys**: Start user Journeies directly from the Kursaha.
+- **User Journeys**: Start user Journeys directly from the Kursaha.
 - **Monitor Performance**: Track message delivery and engagement statistics via the platform’s dashboard.
 - **Manage Contacts**: Use the platform to manage and segment your recipients efficiently.